 The current channel is a highly modified environment which has been dredged many times.
 As a result we already know a great deal about how dredging impacts the environment.
 Regardless, we have undertaken a wide range of studies to examine the likely impact of this new dredging campaign.
 This includes work on navigation & safety, wave & current impacts, biosecurity and more.

 Ports of Auckland applied for consent to dredge Auckland's shipping channel in two stages:

 • Stage 2 for New Panamax vessels

 Ports of Auckland asked for this consent application be publically notified so that Aucklanders could have their say.
-This has happened and over 200 submissions were received.
-The next stage is the consent hearing, which is due to start on 22 June 2020.
+This happened and over 200 submissions were received.
+A consent hearing was held in June 2020 and consent was granted on 11 August 2020.
 Detailed consent information is available on the Auckland Council website.